24 Free Things to Do in Auckland

 The Auckland Waterfront is undoubtedly one of the most happening places in the city.
 There is so much to do here that you will be spoilt for choice.

 You can sit on the shore and watch the boat traffic go by, or sit and watch people going about their day-to-day life.
 You can go for a stroll along the quay and enjoy the picturesque sights.

 Of course, if you want to try any of the delicious food available here, you will have to spend a few bucks.
 But whatever you end up doing, it will be a day well spent.

-The garden comprises of a multi-park complex with more than 5000 roses that you will be able to smell from a distance.
-And once you see the garden, the flood of colours will sweep you off your feet.
+The garden comprises a multi-park complex with more than 5000 roses that you will be able to smell from a distance.
+And once you see the garden, the flood of colors will sweep you off your feet.

 New Zealand has many gorgeous treks and hiking trails that reward your efforts with stunning waterfalls at the end.
 One such beautiful location that will take your breath away with serene views is Karekare Falls.

 Located about a 45-minute drive from Auckland city, you can visit Karekare Falls by taking a day trip.
 The falls are just a short 5-minute walk from the parking lot, so even those who don't enjoy hiking can visit here.